Lobbyists want more free city connector buses on weekends and late into the evening as demand grows, with the council keen to investigate.

 Mugavin called for an increase in bus operation to every 10 minutes, seven days a week until 11:30pm to meet the growing needs of the city and North Adelaide.

-The council identified a need for long-term city loop public transport service to connect different parts of the city and account for the city’s continued population growth.
+The council said a long-term city loop public transport service was needed to connect different parts of the city and account for the city’s continued population growth, which the council hopes will hit 50,000 by 2036.

 Councillor Phillip Martin supported the motion but raised concerns over skyrocketing costs for the council.